rsksmart/devportal-1.0/content/rsk-devportal/guides/get-crypto-on-rsk/rbtc-exchanges.md

 menu_title: Get RBTC using Exchanges
 title: "How to get RBTC using Exchanges"
 description: "Explore the various ways to get RBTC using the services of centralised cryptocurrency exchanges."
-tags: rbtc, rsk, wallets, defi, exchange, crypto, how-to, knowledge-base
+tags: rbtc, rsk, wallets, defi, exchange, crypto, how-to, knowledge-base, rootstock
 layout: "rsk"
 ---